 Which is no small matter in Korea.
 I am wary of pseudo-anthological generalisations about national cultures, but I do feel comfortable asserting that Korean society places a real premium on maintaining ‘face’ and a deep sense of shame generally results when this is not possible.
 This seems to apply not only to individuals but also to the nation as a whole, which apparently requires a large amount of validation by the rest of the world.
 The government spends large sums of money promoting its culture abroad.
 The global success of K-pop and K-drama is both a source of great pride and the product of deliberate marketing by both private and public sectors.
 Within the country itself, one of the pre-eminent measures of one’s social standing is your aptitude for English.
 For example, even businesses that have few, if any, non-Korean customers still plaster their store fronts with English signs to demonstrate their sophistication.
 One result of this is that billions of dollars are spent on English education, much of which goes on bringing foreigners like me over from the west to teach in the country to share our cultural capital with young Koreans.

 In this climate, it is considered to Ms Park’s considerable discredit that she has exposed so many of the flaws of Korean society to global attention.
-For weeks now, the world’s media has been interrogating the high levels of political corruption, the prevalence of pseudo-Christian cults, the overweening power of a few huge conglomerates and their intermeshing with the government, and even the national fixation on educational credentials for the roots of Ms Choi’s unmasking lay in her attempts to get her unqualified daughter into an elite university demonstrating, as Ask a Korean says that “If there is one thing that Koreans cared [about] more than their lives, it is their (and their children’s) college degree.”
+For weeks now, the world’s media has been interrogating the high levels of political corruption, the prevalence of pseudo-Christian cults, and the overweening power of a few huge conglomerates and their intermeshing with the government.
+Even the national fixation on educational credentials has been noticed, because the roots of Ms Choi’s unmasking lay in her attempts to get her unqualified daughter into an elite university demonstrating, as Ask a Korean says that “If there is one thing that Koreans [care about] more than their lives, it is their (and their children’s) college degree.”
 This worldwide airing of their dirty linen has clearly been painful for Koreans.
 The disposition they frequently adopt when talking about the scandal is to stare down at the floor or table, put their hands to their temple as if trying to hide their face, and repeat the mantra: “shameful, so shameful”.

 Media and prosecutors sometimes assumed to be supine and unwilling to challenge the country’s elites have swung into action.
-Saenuri law makers have shown acted in both the nation’s and their own interests, and backed the impeachment.
+Many Saenuri law makers have acted in both the nation’s and their own interests by backing the impeachment.
 A major political convulsion appears to have passed without a major impact on the day to day running of government or lasting damage to financial markets.
 More broadly, the decline in support for democratic values seen amongst western electorates, appears to not to have affected their Korean counterparts.